-- Most recently, the law firm Jenner & Block published a memo painstakingly debunking arguments Republican Attorneys General made in a letter to asset managers, including on antitrust issues (in addition to arguments about fiduciary duty and securities law).
+- The law firm Jenner & Block published a memo painstakingly debunking arguments Republican Attorneys General made in a letter to asset managers, including on antitrust issues (in addition to arguments about fiduciary duty and securities law).
 They concluded that "[t]he violations alleged by the state AGs and their representation of the law, which the AGs timed to coincide with the start of the 2023 proxy season, are an overreach at best and a misrepresentation of the law and fact at worst." - The law firm Wilson Sonsini published a memo focusing on antitrust issues and concluded that "many common forms of shareholder activism do not raise any substantive antitrust risks, because they do not constitute agreements under antitrust law, nor do they result in any meaningful harm to competition." - Colorado Attorney General Phil Weiser headlined an event hosted by the State Energy & Environmental Impact Center of the NYU School of Law.
-Highlights of his talk include: - "[W]hen businesses work together to protect, for example, consumer privacy, to safeguard natural resources, or to share information about the impact of our changing climate change and how they are responding to it, that advances public welfare and does not offend the antitrust laws." - "At this moment, it is important both that businesses stand up to intimidation efforts not grounded in the rule of law."
+Highlights of his talk include: - "[W]hen businesses work together to protect, for example, consumer privacy, to safeguard natural resources, or to share information about the impact of our changing climate change and how they are responding to it, that advances public welfare and does not offend the antitrust laws." - "At this moment, it is important . . . that businesses stand up to intimidation efforts not grounded in the rule of law." - Minnesota Attorney General Keith Ellison testified before the Committee: "As an antitrust enforcer, I consider these unsupported allegations irresponsible.
+Empty allegations can chill entirely legal business activity and slow vital innovation.
+Absent an actual agreement to take actions that will harm our markets, companies and investors have every right to choose to make responsible investing commitments.
+Indeed, in light of the rapidly mounting evidence, businesses and investors should be applauded for considering the impacts of climate change in their planning."